Tool choice

 Best for

-Editor-first teams that want to stay inside an IDE
+Editor-first teams that want to stay inside the IDE

 Less ideal when